brandon-t-nguyen/brandon-t-nguyen.github.io/about.md

 I enjoy working on personal projects, especially if they involve low-level components like hardware and drivers, and am currently working on a better toolchain for the LC-3 educational ISA.
-Besides technical stuff, I enjoy competitive shooting like multi-gun and IDPA, and have recently begun participating in HEMA (Historical European Martial Arts).
+Besides the technical stuff I enjoy sport shooting (e.g. multi-gun and IDPA), HEMA (Historical European Martial Arts), and modern fencing.